frontenddogma/web-development-glossary/manuscript/d.md

 : → Query language

 Database Management System
 : A “software system that enables users to define, create, maintain and control access to the database.”
-The DBMS acronym is sometime extended to indicated the underlying database model, with RDBMS for relational, OODBMS or ORDBMS for the object (orientated) model and ORDBMS for Object-Relational.
+The DBMS acronym is sometimes extended to indicate the underlying database model, with RDBMS for relational, OODBMS or ORDBMS for the object (orientated) model and ORDBMS for Object-Relational.
 Other extensions can indicate some other characteristic, such as DDBMS for a distributed database management systems.&nbsp;[†](#w-database)

 DAU
 : → Daily Active Users